 The Social Security retirement system is different than that of the disability program.
 The disability program helps workers who qualify for benefits but are too young to retire yet unable to work.
 The disability program is available to those who have enough work credits and meet the requirements of being disabled.
 Anyone receiving Social Security disability benefits will only receive these benefits until retirement age.
 At that time, retirement benefits are issued.

 Speak to an Evanston Disability Attorney Today

-If you have become disabled and need to apply for Social Security disability benefits, you are encouraged to speak to one of the disability attorneys at Daley Disability Law, PC.
+If you have become disabled and need to apply for Social Security disability benefits, you are encouraged to speak to one of the Chicago disability attorneys.
 Your disability case will be quickly reviewed, and your attorney will advise you on the next steps to take to qualify for disability benefits.
 If you have already applied for disability benefits and have been denied, you have the right to appeal that decision.
-The attorneys at Daley Disability Law, PC can help you with the appeal process.
+We can help you with the appeal process.
 The Social Security benefits system can be difficult to maneuver.
 The process can become complicated, and any flaws in the paperwork can lead to an automatic denial.
 Working with an attorney who is familiar with the system increases your chances of being approved for benefits.
-Daley Disability Law, OC works as a contingency-based firm.
+We work as a contingency-based firm.
 This means that there are never any up-front costs or fees for legal services.
 We only collect our fees when you have been approved for your disability benefits.
 This ensures that everyone who is in need of applying for Social Security disability benefits has access to quality legal representation, regardless of their current financial situation.
-Call 866.463.3171 today and schedule an appointment with an Evanston disability attorney to have your case evaluated for free.
+Call us today and schedule an appointment with an Evanston disability attorney to have your case evaluated for free.